 When alerts are off, you won’t receive any security alerts but custom Pings will still work (learn more about setting up Pings).

-To get the most out of Lighthouse, it's best to add household members and frequent guests as your authorized users.
+To get the most out of Lighthouse, it's best to add household members and frequent guests as your invited users.
 This ensures (among other things) security alerts will deactivate for the people you don’t need them for.

 Lighthouse sends a security alert if it sees someone when security alerts are turned on, even if you've taught it to recognize that person.
-Security alerts are only turned off automatically if a person has been added as an authorized user on the on the People tab, and is logged into the app.
+Security alerts are only turned off automatically if a person has been added as an invited user on the on the People tab, and is logged into the app.